 Joshua Schirm, physiotherapist, recommends taking regular breaks.
 During the workday, it’s variety that makes the difference: change your sitting position every now and then, stretch and do some breathing exercises.
 You can also go for a walk during your lunch break.

-Short exercises can alleviate pain during everyday activities and mobilize the knee: just leave your leg dangling from a table for about a minute when you’re sitting down.
+The same goes for short exercises that can alleviate pain during everyday activities and mobilize the knee: for example, just leave your leg dangling from a table for about a minute when you’re sitting down.
 That relieves the knee and stretches the joint capsule, which alleviates pain.
-Or stretch both knees to their maximum ten times when you’re sitting.
-This mobilizes the joints and improves mobility.
+Or stretch both knees to their maximum ten times when you’re sitting to improve mobility in phases lacking motion.

 After being subjected to strain, your joints need rest.